department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/gettingStarted/Contributing/Monitoring/index.md

 ## Dashboards

 New features are expected to have a dashboard in place before releasing to production.
 The dashboard should include response monitoring, latency, and throughput for all endpoints introduced.
-This centralizes data in one location and gives better visibility into new features — especially during the initial rollout period where this is most critical.
+This centralizes data in one location and gives better visibility into new features, especially during the initial rollout period where this is most critical.

 Many of these metrics are gathered automatically by Datadog and visible via the [APM](/development/BackEnd/Monitoring/DataDog).
 However, adding [structured logging](/development/BackEnd/Monitoring/Logs) provides greater insight into branching logic paths and errors, and [StatsD metrics](/development/BackEnd/Monitoring/Statsd) allow for easy, powerful stats aggregation.